 Adding the Events

-Add a new field for “Featured Guests” that can store a list of featured guests (type text-list).
-Make sure the API name is
+Add a new field for “Featured Guests” that can store a list of featured guests (field type is “text-list”).
+Make sure the ID is

 c_featuredGuestsand that it’s available to the Event type.
 You can put it in the “Additional Information” field section for now.